ImNotKilian/Quasar/README.md

 npm start world
 ```

+# Known issues

+- The disconnect log will appear twice (Nothing serious)

 # Suggestions or issues?

 Don't be scared to make a new issue, even for suggestions!
 I will try my best and look at everything.